dockfries/infernus/docs/essentials/features.md

 `Infernus` underlying color conversion uses the [Peter Szombati's samp-node-lib](https://github.com/peterszombati/samp-node-lib) source code,used to use more semantic colors when you call certain functions during development, such as `#fff`,`#ffffff`,`(r, g, b)`, `(r, g, b, a)`.

-If it is not as expected in some scenes, it is rendered black, such as textdraw, after using color values, you can try a different format.
+If it is not as expected in some scenes, it is rendered black or white, such as textdraw, after using color values, you can try a different format.
 For example, change the original `#fff` to`(255,255,255,255)`, or still use the native developed digital format.

 ## Player attribute